tibo/POC-follow-webtoapp/Readme.md

 # About

 Live version on heroku : [http://follow-web-to-app.herokuapp.com/](http://follow-web-to-app.herokuapp.com/)

-a simple iOS client is available on this repo : (ios-client)[ios-client]
+Ωa simple iOS client is available on this repo : (ios-client)[ios-client]

 ## Proof of concept